-The people over at Independent Retailer have put together an excellent primer on learning and understanding all of the credit card processing industry jargon in an article entitled “7 Things Retailers Need to Know About Credit Card Processing“, and First Data, a First Data® company couldn’t agree with them more.
+The people over at Independent Retailer have put together an excellent primer on learning and understanding all of the credit card processing industry jargon in an article entitled “7 Things Retailers Need to Know About Credit Card Processing“, and Ignite Payments, a First Data® company couldn’t agree with them more.

 They begin their list by explaining the different parties that play a role in credit card processing.
 A credit card association, for instance, is one of the major players like Visa, MasterCard, or American Express.
 Then there are the issuing banks (or credit unions) who provide cards to their members with the credit card association of choice’s logo.
 While there are many factors at play in processing credit card transactions, the piece touches on the role of a Merchant Account Provider.

 Ignite Payments, a First Data® company falls under the designation of a Merchant Account Provider.
 What this means is that we handle each and every aspect of the credit card processing process, taking all of the guesswork out of the equation for our members, letting them focus more time on building their business and less time on paperwork and accounting.
 Not only do we do all of the legwork, but we very often do it while collecting credit card processing fees that are some of the lowest in the industry.